MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/Overview.md

 This document helps you to understand how you can use the universal actions for Adaptive Cards to enhance user experience of interacting with Adaptive Cards across platforms and applications.

 > [!NOTE]
 > Support for universal action for Adaptive Cards is only available for cards sent by bot.
-Support for cards sent through compose box and link unfurling cards are not yet available.
+Support for cards sent through compose box and link unfurling cards is not yet available.

 ## Enhance user experience with universal actions for Adaptive Cards